Trading-Journal/trading-journal-authentication/README.md

 ## Pending

-* Role tenancy (Company) Administrator
-  * Endpoint to retrieve tenancy data and limits for the organisation access
 * Api to retrieve verifications for one email (Admin access only)
 * Postman Collection with tests for all endpoints
 * Change me endpoint to update user data